panktishah62/prompt-agent/README.md

 ### Without an API key

 All LLM-backed code paths are disabled.
-The pipeline still runs using deterministic heuristics and produces the same artifact structure — useful for CI, offline demos, and reproducible runs.

 ---